 After days of putting information together, a look at the graphic was enough to realize where the problem was.
 Easy instruments do not provide enough value to the majority of developers.
-More complete instruments, instead, are thought of as being for big organizations and requiring skilled staff who dedicate themselves to their installation, configuration, and use, which ends up complicating team operations rather than simplifying them.
+All-in-one platforms instead, are thought of as being for big organizations and requiring skilled engineers dedicated to their installation, configuration, and use, which ends up complicating team operations rather than simplifying them.

-In my vision, the problem is not the monitoring itself but the development of team efficiency.
+In my vision, the problem is not the monitoring itself but the developers productivity.

-For a massive adoption, it would be necessary to have a product that requires a minute for the installation, no configurations, and, at the same time, that provides complete and easy information to consult that would allow even medium-sized development teams to fix the real-time monitoring problem.
+For a massive adoption, it would be necessary to have a product that requires a minute for the installation, no configurations, and at the same time, that provides complete and easy to understand information that would allow even medium-sized development teams to fix the real-time monitoring problem.

 And of course, it has to be cool.